United States v. Shipp: Holding

+The Supreme Court decided that the action constituted contempt of court in that Sheriff Shipp, with full knowledge of the court's ruling, chose to ignore his duties to protect a prisoner in his care.
 In a decision written by Justice Holmes, the court held that it was not a party in any sense that would create a conflict of interest, as members of the court were not affected by Shipp's actions in any way in their persons (Shipp's actions were not a threat to the justices personally, but to their ruling and the authority of the court) and so they were not "interested parties" in any sense that would affect their competence with regard to the case.
 The prosecution of Shipp was allowed to proceed.
-Justice Peckham, joined by Justices White and McKenna, dissented on the grounds that the only evidence for Shipp's criminal actions were the analysis from his testimony, which was circumstantial at best.
-Peckham argued that "To be free from any contempt of this Court, it was not necessary that the sheriff should have stood by the prisoner at the peril of his own life, or that he should have sacrificed it in an unsuccessful attempt against overwhelming odds to prevent the mob from taking the prisoner out of his custody."

 Impact

 The case took on special significance as the only criminal trial of the Supreme Court in its entire history.
 The main impact of the case was its reiteration of the principle that the Supreme Court could always intervene in state capital cases, if there was a question of a violation of the constitutional right to due process.

-Sheriff Shipp and several other men were convicted of contempt of court.
-Shipp and two others were sentenced to 90 days imprisonment, and three other defendants were sentenced to 60 days imprisonment.
+Twenty-five people were charged with contempt of court, albeit the charges were eventually dropped for all but nine men: Sheriff Joseph F. Shipp, deputies Matthew Galloway and Jeremiah Gibson, and Nick Nolan, William Mayes, Henry Padgett, Alf Handman, Bart Justice, and Luther Williams, all of whom were accused of being members of the lynch mob.
+During the trial, testimony showed that Nolan had adjusted the noose around Johnson's neck, and Luther Williams had fired five shots into Johnson's body.
+In May 1909, Shipp, Williams, Nolan, Gibson, Padgett and Mayes were found guilty.
+Galloway, Handman, and Justice were acquitted.
+Those convicted all filed petitions for a rehearing, which were denied.
+On November 15, 1909, the Supreme Court imposed the sentences.
+Shipp, Williams, and Nolan were each sentenced to 90 days in prison, while Gibson, Padgett, and Mayes were each sentenced to 60 days in prison.
+The charge had carried a maximum sentence of 180 days in prison.
 In the court's words, "Shipp not only made the work of the mob easy, but in effect aided and abetted it."
-However, when Shipp was released, he still swore innocence and was welcomed back as a hero.
-Threatened with violence, Johnson's two African-American lawyers had to leave the state, never to return.
+However, when Shipp was released he still swore innocence and was welcomed back as a hero.
+Threatened with violence, Johnson's two black lawyers had to leave the state, never to return.